Early Marriage and Social Norms: Evidence from India’s Unenforced Child Marriage Ban

 Abstract: Women who marry early have lower decision-making power, less education, and poorer maternal health outcomes.
 While many countries have implemented laws to increase the legal age of marriage, the global number of child brides remains high, with India as the largest contributor.
-I analyze India’s 1978 Child Marriage Restraint Act, which raised the legal age of marriage for women from 15 to 18 years.
+I analyze India’s 1978 Child Marriage Restraint Act (Amendment), which raised the legal age of marriage for women from 15 to 18 years.
 I exploit geographical variation in early marriage social norms combined with differences in year of birth to define exposure to the law and find that the ban led to a 7.8 percent decrease in the likelihood of marriage before 18, at the average norm intensity.
 I rule out the role of differential sex ratios, enforcement capacities, or political leadership as a mechanism.
 Instead, I argue that awareness of the ban, combined with a perception of enforcement, drives the results.
 The research makes a significant contribution to our understanding of policy implementation by highlighting the non-sanctionary role of law in affecting the behavior of individuals.

 (Funded by the Center for the Study of Women in Society (CSWS))